To Predict Churn, You Shouldn’t Predict Churn

 Minimizing churn is one of the keys to success for a subscription media or commerce business.
 Loyal customers create predictable and compounding revenue for your business.
 If you can’t predict and prevent churn, you’ll spend a fortune trying to constantly acquire new users.

-Machine Learning is empowering businesses to develop more forward-thinking retention strategies than ever before, and subscription-driven companies are increasingly turning to machine learning to predict and prevent churn.
-In this post we look at how best to model user churn, and propose that looking at a user’s activity is often a better course of action then looking at a user’s actual churn date..
+Machine Learning is empowering businesses to develop more forward-thinking retention strategies than ever before.
+As a result, subscription-driven companies use machine learning to predict and prevent churn.
+In this post we look at how best to model user churn.
+We also propose that looking at a user’s activity is than looking at a user’s actual churn date..

 A User’s Engagement & Your Churn